Shenming-Ji/Shenming-Ji.github.io/_pages/about.md

   - /about.html
 ---

-I'm Shenming, a third-year undergraduate student at [Xi'an Jiaotong-Liverpool University](https://www.xjtlu.edu.cn/en), majoring in Information and Computing Science.
+I'm Shenming, a third-year undergraduate student at [Xi'an Jiaotong-Liverpool University](https://www.xjtlu.edu.cn/en), majoring in Information and Computing Science :computer:.

 My interests mainly focus on Machine Learning, Human-Computer Interaction, and Social Computing.
 As an undergraduate student majoring in Computer Science, I am deeply passionate about exploration and pushing the boundaries of knowledge.
 I am dedicated to exploring diverse interdisciplinary fields, driven by curiosity and a desire to innovate.